epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-06-02-herbstlustwm-tag-status-bash.markdown

 ![Statusbar: Lemonbar Screenshot][image-hlwm-ss-lemon]{: .img-responsive }

 The panel only contain the initialized version of the text.
-It does not really interact with the Herbstluft event.
+It does not really interact with the HerbstluftWM event.

 You can also click the clickable area to see it's result.
 It only show text, not executed yet.